MENU

 The Self-Certified Investor Prospectus Exemption

-The Self-Certified Investor Prospectus Exemption, set out in Ontario Instrument 45-507: Self-Certified Investor Prospectus Exemption (Interim Class Order) allows your business to raise capital from individuals that do not meet the financial thresholds or other criteria to qualify as an accredited investor but possess the necessary business knowledge, through their education or experience, to make an informed investment decision.
-Details on the qualifying criteria for the Self-Certified Investor Prospectus Exemption are outlined in the Section 73.3 of the order.
+The Self-Certified Investor Prospectus Exemption, set out in Ontario Instrument 45-507: Self-Certified Investor Prospectus Exemption (Interim Class Order) allows your business to raise capital from individuals that do not meet the financial thresholds or other criteria to qualify as an Accredited Investor but possess the necessary business knowledge, through their education or experience, to make an informed investment decision.
+Details on the qualifying criteria for the Self-Certified Investor Prospectus Exemption are outlined in the Annex 1 of the order.

 If your business is not relying on the Early-Stage Business Registration Exemption, it may still rely on the Self-Certified Investor Prospectus Exemption to raise capital from self-certified investors.